 While training can be provided and assets checked prior to release to the general population of DAM users, this generates an overhead which will ultimately fall back to the digital asset manager and their team (if they are fortunate enough to have one).

-Using an ECB Platform vastly simplifies the usage tracking process for stock media content.
-Since the platform handles all integration with upstream content providers, issues with tagging the source are handled automatically.
+Using an ECB solution vastly simplifies the usage tracking process for stock media content.
+Since the solution handles all integration with upstream content providers, issues with tagging the source are handled automatically.